wansoleh/redirect-from-youtube-to-invidious/README.md

    - Click the puzzle piece icon (Extensions) in the top right corner.
    - Find Violent Monkey and click the pin icon next to it.

-### For Opera

-1. **Open Opera**:
-   Launch the Opera browser on your computer.

-2. **Go to the Opera Add-ons Store**:
-   Search for "Violent Monkey" in the Opera Add-ons store.

-3. **Install the Extension**:
-   Click "Add to Opera" and confirm the installation.

-4. **Pin to Toolbar**:
-   - Click the Opera menu button (the Opera logo).
-   - Go to “Extensions” and find Violent Monkey.
-   - Click the pin icon next to Violent Monkey.

 ### For Safari (MacOS)

 1. **Open Safari**: